Lucas Herbert (golfer)

-Lucas Herbert (born 5 December 1995) is an Australian professional golfer who plays on the European Tour and the PGA Tour.
-He has won twice on the European Tour; the 2020 Omega Dubai Desert Classic and the 2021 Dubai Duty Free Irish Open and once on the PGA Tour, the 2021 Butterfield Bermuda Championship.
+Lucas Herbert (born 5 December 1995) is an Australian professional golfer.
+He has won three times on the European Tour and once on the PGA Tour, the 2021 Butterfield Bermuda Championship.
+In 2024, he joined the LIV Golf League and is a member of the Ripper GC team.

 Early life and amateur career

 Herbert was born on 5 December 1995.
 He was raised in Bendigo (located in Victoria, Australia) and played his junior golf at Neangar Park Golf Club and Commonwealth Golf Club before turning professional.
 As an amateur he lost in a playoff for the Lexus of Blackburn Heritage Classic, a tournament on the 2013 PGA Tour of Australasia.
 He represented Australia in the 2014 Eisenhower Trophy where the team finished tied for 6th place.
 Herbert tied for the second-best individual score, three strokes behind Jon Rahm.
 He turned professional in late 2015.